oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenarios.md

    - DRG Route Rules
       - Add/Modify/Delete DRG Route Rules (Reads DRGRouteRulesinOCI sheet)

-   Once the execution is successful, _<customer\_name>\_compartments.auto.tfvars_ file will be generated under the folder _/cd3user/tenancies/<customer\_name>/terraform_files/<region_dir>_
+   Once the execution is successful, _<customer\_name>\_seclists.auto.tfvars_,  _<customer\_name>\routetables.auto.tfvars_ and  _<customer\_name>\drg-routetables.auto.tfvars_ file will be generated under the folder _/cd3user/tenancies/<customer\_name>/terraform_files/<region_dir>_

    Navigate to the above path and execute the terraform commands:<br>
        <br>_terraform init_
        <br>_terraform plan_
        <br>_terraform apply_

    This completes the export of Security Rules, Route Rules and DRG Route Rules from OCI.
 Terraform plan/apply should be in sync with OCI.

-***Note***: The user may choose to add, modify or delete rules in OCI Console manually at this point.
-Once all the desired changes are complete, repeat the above process to sync the Terraform files with OCI.
+**NOTE-**: The user may also choose to add, modify or delete rules in OCI Console manually at any point of time.
+Once all the desired changes are complete wrt rules, repeat the above process to sync the Terraform files with OCI.

 ### 3. Add, Update, Delete New Security Rules, Route Rules and DRG Route Rules